Experiencing mood swings? Irritability? Cramps?

 The essential oil from thyme can balance your progesterone levels due to its high phytoestrogen content.

 Progesterone can affect the production of other hormones as well.
 Low progesterone levels can cause insomnia, mood swings, depression, and low fertility.

-Thyme oil can significantly reduce such symptoms and promote healthy hormone balance.
+Thyme oil can significantly reduce such hormone imbalance symptoms and promote healthy hormone balance.

 Bergamot oil relieves tension and feelings of stress, depression, and anxiety.
 Additionally, bergamot aromatherapy promotes the production of serotonin and dopamine.
 Its use will improve your mood throughout the day.